aappddeevv/zio-test/README.md

 # ZIO bifunctor testbed

-Does ZIO's bifunctor design offer a better abstraction in some cases?
+Does ZIO's bifunctor design offer a better abstraction?
+And if so, when does work best?

 This repo is a simple testbed to explore that question.